This advice applies to Scotland. Change country

 Her Majesty's Inspectorate of Education is responsible for inspecting and assessing the quality of educational provision at pre-school centres.
 The Inspectorate is part of Education Scotland.

-The Scottish Government has published statutory guidance on the provision of early learning and childcare which explains in more detail what support children below school age are entitled to.
-It is available on the Scottish Government website at www.scotland.gov.uk .
+The Scottish Government has published statutory guidance on the provision of early learning and childcare.
+It is available on the Scottish Government website at www.gov.scot .